NeryCaballero/NeryCaballero/README.md

 ## About

-- 👩🏻‍🏫 Very soon I will be finihing a 7-months Full-Stack Web Developer Bootcamp at BeCode.org @ Brussels, Belgium.
+-  👩🏻‍ Very soon I will be finihing a 7-months Full-Stack Web Developer Bootcamp at BeCode.org @ Brussels, Belgium.
 -  🔭  I'm looking for an internship or an entry level position as either a **full-stack or back-end developer** in 🇧🇪.

 ## Skills

 -  🐍  Currently I’m learning Python.

 -  👾  I am proficient in both front-end and back-end.
--- 🎨 My front-end skills include, but are not limited to: HTML5, CSS3 and JavaScript.
+- - 🎨  My front-end skills include, but are not limited to: HTML5, CSS3 and JavaScript.
--- ⚙️ My back-end skills include, but are not limited to: Node.js, PHP.
+- - ⚙️  My back-end skills include, but are not limited to: Node.js, PHP.
--- 🗃 I have experience working with MySQL, MongoDB, Git, GitHub.
+- - 🗃  I have experience working with MySQL, MongoDB, Git, GitHub.
--- 👯‍♀️ I am a teamplayer and I feel confortable working on both small and large groups.
+- - 👯‍ I am a teamplayer and I feel confortable working on both small and large groups.

 ## Interests

 - 💡  I’m very interested in collaborating to an Open Source Project!
 - 🆘  I would love to get help on how to get started 🙃.

 ## Contact

-- 💬 Feel free to ask me about my journey at the bootcamp > spoiler_alert! it's been a great experience!
+- 💬  Feel free to ask me about my learning journey
 - 📫  and do not hesitated to reach me @ https://www.linkedin.com/in/nerycaballero24/

 ## More

 - 🗣  I am fluent in English, Spanish and French.
 - 🤓  and I am currently studying Dutch !
-- I am a professional photographer, yoga practitioner and Cat lover !
+- I am a professional photographer, yoga practitioner, scuba diver and cat lover !

 - 🙏🏼  Thanks for passing by, have a lovely day!